Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Healthy relationships hinge on consideration – for your partner, their interests and their relationship expectations.
 To show consideration, you must make a point to value your relationship over your relationship rules.
 This is a real stickler when it comes to what to expect in a relationship, since it’s easy to view the “rules” as the basis of your partnership.
 But when you value your partner over your rules, this paves the way for fulfilling both people’s expectations.

 5. Devote time to your partner

-Devoting time to your partner is one of the fundamental expectations in a relationship.
-Don’t let your partnership become a side note – take the time to reinforce your connection.
+Devoting time to your partner is one of the most reasonable expectations in a relationship.
+Don’t let your partnership become a side note – take the time to reinforce your connection in hard times.
 When you create rituals and traditions that cement your sense of connection, you demonstrate that your relationship is a real priority.